Skyy93/Sample4Geo/data_prep/World_Continents/README.md

-# World Continents Shapefile Dataset
+# World Continents Files

-This project includes the World Continents shapefile dataset, which provides a basemap layer of the world's continents.
+This project includes World Continents files within this directory, which provides a basemap layer of the world's continents.
 It is part of the ArcGIS Hub collection, offering comprehensive geographic data for various applications.
-The dataset can be used in GIS applications for visualization, spatial analysis, and geographic mapping.
+This files can be used in GIS applications for visualization, spatial analysis, and geographic mapping.

-## Dataset Description
+## Description

-The World Continents dataset contains the following files, which together form the complete shapefile set:
+This directory contains the following files, which together form the complete shapefile set:

 - **World_Continents.cpg**
-  - **Description:** Specifies the character encoding used for the dataset.
+  - **Description:** Specifies the character encoding.
 This ensures that text data is correctly interpreted.

 - **World_Continents.dbf**
-  - **Description:** The dBASE file that stores attribute data for each shape in the dataset.
+  - **Description:** The dBASE file that stores attribute data for each shape.
 This file is crucial for storing tabular data linked to the shapes.

 - **World_Continents.prj**
   - **Description:** Contains projection information, specifying the coordinate system and map projection used by the shapefile.
 It ensures spatial data is accurately placed on the Earth's surface.